theonlymosmos/JavaCLISimulator/README.md

 The architecture strictly separates concerns between input parsing and command execution, ensuring a modular and extensible codebase.

+This project was developed as part of the **Operating Systems** subject coursework during the term 2025-2026.
+It serves as a practical implementation of core OS concepts, including:
+* Shell interface design and command parsing.
+* Hierarchical file system manipulation using JAVA.
+* Input/Output stream redirection and process management.

 ## ✨ Key Features

 ### 📂 File System Management